 My daughter, who I’ll call Nancy to protect her privacy, is 25 and has been diagnosed with autism and developmental disabilities.
 It is very common that people with developmental disorders adopt fast, shallow breathing through the mouth.
 It’s said that people with autism cannot take a deep breath or sigh deeply.
 I have now helped my daughter get acquainted with the Relaxator and it has been a success!

-I am even more surprised over the “impossible” — without hesitation she accepted the surgical tape.
+I am even more surprised over the ‘impossible’ — without hesitation she accepted the Sleep Tape.
 Yesterday Nancy tried it a few times during daytime and tonight she slept with it the whole night!!!
 It is COMPLETELY unlikely and amazing, but nonetheless fantastic!

 Five weeks later the mom reported that Nancy’s great progress continues thanks to improved breathing patterns.
 Nancy continues to tape her mouth at night.
 In the past she couldn’t even use patches because of the discomfort she would experience, and she now sleeps quietly at night with her mouth taped shut.

 the nose is good for you”

 Sometimes she approaches someone that is talking, pinches their lips together and tells them, “Breathing through the nose is good for you!”
-She even does that to herself when she falls into old habits of mouth breathing.
+She even does that to herself when she falls into the old habits of mouth breathing.